 For example, a company maintains a record of all the receipts for purchases made to make sure that the money incurred is going to the right avenues.
 When conducting a reconciliation at the end of the month, the accountant noticed that the company was charged ten times for a transaction that was not in the cash book.
 The accountant contacted the bank to get information on the mysterious transaction.

 The bank discovered that the mysterious transaction was a bank error, and therefore, reimbursed the company for the incorrect deductions.
 Rectifying the bank errors bring the bank statement balance and the cash book balance into an agreement.

 The analytics review method reconciles the accounts using estimates of historical account activity level.
 It involves estimating the actual amount that should be in the account based on the previous account activity levels or other metrics.
 The process is used to find out if the discrepancy is due to a balance sheet error or theft.

-For example, a company can estimate the amount of expected bad debts in the receivable account to see if it is close to the balance in the allowance for doubtful debts contra account.
+For example, a company can estimate the amount of expected bad debts in the receivable account to see if it is close to the balance in the allowance for doubtful accounts.
 The expected bad debts are estimated based on the historical activity levels of the bad debts allowance.

 How Account Reconciliation Works (Reconciliation Process)

 Most companies use accounting software to record transactions and reconcile any differences that arise between the bank statement and the cash book.
-However, reconciliation may require human intervention to capture transactions that might have been entered wrongly, transactions that were omitted, or transactions that were as a result of bank errors.
-Here is the step-by-step process of conducting account reconciliation:
+However, reconciliation may require human intervention to record transactions that might have been entered incorrectly, were omitted, or were as a result of bank errors.
+Here is the step-by-step process of conducting an account reconciliation: